PoisotLab/ms_ncbitaxonomy_softwarenote/README.md

 can call the `build` function of Julia's package manager (`]build NCBITaxonomy`), which will download the most recent version of all files.

+This software note describes version `v0.2.3` of the package (we follow semantic versioning), which works on Julia 1.5 upwards.
+The dependencies are all resolved by the package manager at installation, and (on the user-facing side) include the `StringDistances.jl` package, allowing users to experiment with different string matching methods.
+As is best practices for Julia packages, a `Project.toml` file specifying compatible dependencies versions is distributed with the package.
+The code is covered by unit-tests (with about 98% coverage), as well as integration tests as part of the documentation (specifically, a use-case detailing how to clean data from a biodiversity survey, and a use-case aiming to reconstruct a taxonomic tree for the Lemuriformes).

 ## Improved name matching

-Name finding is primarily done through the `taxon` function, which admits either a unique NCBI identifier (*e.g.* `taxon(36219)` for the bogue *Boops boops*), a string (`taxon("Boops boops")`), or a data frame with a restricted list of names in order to create a name finder function (see the next section).
+Name finding, *i.e.* the matching of an arbitrary string to a taxonomic identifier, is primarily done through the `taxon` function, which admits either a unique NCBI identifier (*e.g.* `taxon(36219)` for the bogue *Boops boops*), a string (`taxon("Boops boops")`), or a data frame with a restricted list of names in order to create a name finder function (see the next section).
 The `taxon`